nwtobbe/BareProx/README.md

 There is no API currently to do this automatically.

 When done, click **Authenticate**.
-And don’t forget to select datastores.
+And don’t forget to select datastores to use.

 ---